Karkloof Safari Spa Reviews & Information

 The Main Lodge reflects an old world colonial atmosphere.
 Swarovski crystal chandeliers, oversized blown-glass vessels and hand painted aloes on canvas, make for a unique and comfortable interior.
 A well-stocked wine cellar is available, premium spirits and cigars are also on offer, an adjoining library welcomes guests for relaxation and selected handcrafted treasures are available in the boutique shop of Karkloof.

-The gourmet meals served here are freshly prepared and organic by nature, with every meal a delightful celebration of flavors can be enjoyed.
+The gourmet meals served here are freshly prepared by nature, with every meal a delightful celebration of flavours can be enjoyed.
 If guests wish to spend a day relaxing by the rock pools and would like to have a picnic basket and refreshments prepared, this can certainly be arranged.

 Wooden walkways, paths and trails weave through thorn thickets over dolerite rocks, into the mist-belt forest or across the savannah, allowing guests to wander.

 Mountain bikes are available for guests to explore the cinematic splendour of the Karkloof Valley.
 Alternatively, guests can make use of the heated swimming pool, the library, the lounges or the private bar areas to relax and read.
 The Green' & Tea's Café at the Spa is a calming reflection space for deeper meditation or prayer.